 I now take a lunch break every day – even if it’s just for 30 minutes – and I like to step away from the computer altogether.

+The break helps me to take a fresh new look on whatever it is I’m working.
 In general, even if you’re not working, as a parent and carer, you’re still constantly juggling the demands of a family.

 Cultivate your own interests outside of the business and take time out to do something you thoroughly enjoy.